deeppavlov/chatsky-llm-autoconfig/docs/source/userguides/generate_synthetic.rst

     from dialog2graph.datasets.complex_dialogs.generation import LoopedGraphGenerator
     from dialog2graph.pipelines.model_storage import ModelStorage

-1. Create :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage` instance and add choosen LLMs for dialog generation, dialog validation, theme validation and cycle end search.
+First, :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage` instance is created.
+Then, using :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage.add` method, choosen LLMs may be added for dialog generation, dialog validation, theme validation and cycle end search, important generation steps.
+You can choose between available models.
+Preferably, the stronger model is used for generation problem and the simpler models are used for other tasks.

 .. code-block:: python